 I remember CS Lewis once making the distinction between motives of possession.
 A teddybear may belong to a child, but not in every sense.
 It is his to cuddle and command; but it is not his to tear to pieces if he wishes.

-The same principle is true for scripture, it is given to us, and to no one else, with limits to use and ownership.
-Our position with respect to its author is part if the biblical ethic.
+The same principle is true for scripture, it is given to us, and to no one else, but with limits.
+Our position with respect to its author is part of the biblical ethic.

 Lets get practical.
 What exactly do these generations look like?
 How do they operate, and how do they interact with each other?

 We’ll start with Socrates… he seems fairly original.